PolymeshAssociation/Grants-Program/rfps/README.md

 ## :scroll: List of current RFPs

-### Finance Orientated Block Explorer
+### Security Token Orientated Block Explorer

-- Published: TBD <!--TODO-->
 - [:arrow_right: finance-orientated-block-explorer.md](./finance-orientated-block-explorer.md)
 - **Proposer:** Polymath Research

 #### Project Description :page_facing_up:

-A block explorer that is orientated to our exact data, showing assets, settlements, identity based data.
+A chain explorer that is orientated to our exact data, showing assets, settlements, identity based data.

 **Business Rationale:** Moves away from the generic Subscan based explorer to something that leverages our layer 1 data more directly.
 Possible starting point for a reporting portal.